Medical Policy

 11/14/2024

-Medical Policy & Technology Assessment Committee (MPTAC) review.
+MPTAC review.
 Revised “patients” to “individuals” in position statement.
 Revised “patients” to “individuals” and “noncompliance” to “nonadherence” in Absolute Contraindications for Transplant Recipients.
 Revised Description/Scope Rationale, Background, Definitions, References, and Websites sections.

 Reviewed